 Other scientists who were not part of the study found the findings to be very interesting.
 The common perception is that Neolithic societies were primarily concerned with food.
 But the suggestion that fibres and recreation were important too is something new revealed by the study.

 and identified what the researchers call “single domestication origin.”
-As they put it:

 But mainstream scientists were skeptical of the study’s suggestions.
 As per archeological evidence, it was not till about 7500 years ago that people began to use cannabis as a fibre or medical and recreational substance.
 Therefore, they advise caution before jumping to conclusions and suggest conducting a more comprehensive study with more extensive sampling.

 One of the researchers specializing in conservation genetics revealed the new origin location theory is based on observational data that wild cannabis plants of the region provided.
 The biologist further explained that the plants considered in the study were not totally wild.
 But, instead, they were plants that had escaped past captivity.
 As a result, they had adapted themselves to the wild environment once again.
 Another point made by the researcher is that cannabis earned the epithet weed because it can grow almost anywhere.

 findings could provide some impetus to the renewed interest in hemp and China’s

 efforts to breed new crop’s fibre varieties.
 The study considered 82 samples,